Computer-Vision-in-the-Wild/UniCL-OpenCLIP/README.md

 ## Citation

-If you find this repo useful to your project, please consider to cite UniCL or/ and ELEVATER with the folling bibs:
+If you find this repo useful to your project, please consider to cite UniCL or/ and ELEVATER with the following bibs:

 ```bibtex
 @misc{yang2022unified,